 Technique and form

-While the adaptations are useful in the short term, they may cause imbalances and asymmetries elsewhere in both the original need for speed and the recovery.
+While the adaptations are useful in the short term, they may cause imbalances and asymmetries elsewhere in both the original need for speed and recovery.

 As such, the learning and creation of new pathways are what creates resilience, and we bounce back to an improved state.

-If you would like to know what your state is right now, a movement screen can show where some subtle tweaks could make a massive difference.
+If you would like to know what your state is like right now, a movement screen can show where some subtle tweaks could make a massive difference.